Randomized Polynomial-Time Root Counting in Prime Power Rings: Introduction

-At a high level, our algorithm here and the algorithm from \cite{cgrw2} are similar in that they reduce the main problem to a collection of computations, mostly in the finite field $\Z/(p)$, indexed by the nodes of a tree with size at worst exponential in $k$.
+At a high level, our algorithm here and the algorithm from \cite{cgrw2} are similar in that they reduce the main problem to a collection of computations, mostly in the finite field $\Z/(p)$, indexed by the nodes of a tree of size depending on $f$ and $k$.
 Also, both algorithms count by partitioning the roots in $\zpk$ into clusters having the same mod $p$ reduction.
-Put another way, for each root $\zeta_0\!\in\!\Z/(p)$ of the mod $p$ reduction of $f$, we calculate the number of ``lifts'' $\zeta_0$ has to a root $\zeta\!\in\!\zpk$, paying special attention to those $\zeta_0$ that are {\em degenerate}: The latter kind of root might not lift to a root in $\zpk$, or might lift to as many as $p^{k-1}$ roots in $\zpk$ (see, e.g., Lemma \ref{lemma:hensel} below).
-Another subtlety to be aware of is that we compute the {\em number} of roots in $\zpk$, {\em without} listing all of them: The number of roots in $\zpk$ can be as high as $\max\!\left\{ \floor{d/k}p^{k-1},p^{k-\floor{k/d}}\right\}$: Indeed, consider the polynomials $(x^p-x)^k$ (when $d\!\geq\!k$) and $x^d$ (when $k\!\geq\!d$).
+One subtlety to be aware of is that we compute the {\em number} of roots in $\zpk$, {\em without} listing all of them.
+Indeed, the number of roots in $\zpk$ can be as high as, say, $p^{k-\ceil{k/2}}$ (when $k\!\geq\!d\!=\!2$) or $p^{d/p}$ (when $d\!=\!kp$): simply consider the polynomials $x^2$ and $(x^p-x)^{d/p}$.
 So we can't attain a time or space bound sub-exponential in $k$ unless we do something more clever than naively store every root (see Remark \ref{rem:vzg} below).

 In finer detail, the algorithm from \cite{cgrw2} solves a ``small'' polynomial system at each node of a recursion tree (using a specially tailored Gr\"obner basis computation \cite{GVW}), while our algorithm performs a univariate factorization in $(\Z/(p))[x]$ at each node of a smaller recursion tree.
 Our use of fast factorization (as in \cite{kedlaya}) is why we avail to randomness, but this pays off: Gaining access to individual roots in $\Z/(p)$ (as suggested in \cite{cgrw2}) enables us to give a more streamlined algorithm.